Shuv0123/kubernetes_node_app/README.md

    - if we build a new image, deploy it and it does not work(throghs an error) it has an option to role to a previous version
 - Auto Scaling
 - Automatic bin packing
+  - You provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
+You tell Kubernetes how much CPU and memory (RAM) each container needs.
+Kubernetes can fit containers onto your nodes to make the best use of your resources.
 - Storage orchestration

 ## kubernetes architecture